How to enable or disable write protection on a USB flash drive

 Change security permissions in flash drive properties

-If using diskpart, as detailed in the section above, does not work to clear the read-only attribute of a USB flash drive, the security permissions may need to be changed.
-It is possible that security permissions have been set so that all users only have Read permissions to files on the flash drive.
+If using DiskPart, as detailed above, does not work to clear the read-only attribute of a USB flash drive, the security permissions may need to be changed.
+The security permissions may be set so that all users only have Read permissions to files on the flash drive.

 To check if security permissions need to be changed, follow the steps below.

-If the steps below do not work for your flash drive, it may be preventing permission changes due to being locked by a security program of some kind.
+If the steps below don't work for your flash drive, it may prevent permission changes from being locked by a security program.
 In these cases, you may not be able to make the flash drive writable.
+You may need to have administrator privileges on the computer to change permissions.

 - Open My Computer or File Explorer.